gpuweb/WSL/Spec/source/index.rst

    resources.
 Resources may be of type buffer, texture, or sampler.

 #.
 Built-ins.
 Some information can be made available to the shader automatically (such as the
-   invocation ID or the primitive ID).
+   vertex ID or the instance ID).

+#.
+Specialization constants.
+These are scalar variables for which the WebGPU API specifies a value
+   before the shader may be used.

 Because vertex shaders may have write-access to resources, they are not "pure" in the functional sense.
 The order of execution of multiple invocations of the vertex shader may be observable.